vadimcn/codelldb/MANUAL.md

 |**sourceMap**      |dictionary| | See [Source Path Remapping](#source-path-remapping).
 |**sourceLanguages**| A list of source languages used in the program.
 This is used to enable language-specific debugger features.

+Flow during the attach sequence:
+1. Debug session is created.
+2. The `initCommands` sequence is executed.
+3. Debug target is created using launch configuration parameters  (`program`).
+4. Breakpoints are set.
+5. The `preRunCommands` sequence is executed.
+These commands may alter debug target configuration.
+6. The debugger attaches to the specified debuggee process.
+7. The `postRunCommands` sequence is executed.

+At the end of the debug session `exitCommands` sequence is executed.

+Note that attaching to a running process may be [restricted](https://en.wikipedia.org/wiki/Ptrace#Support) on some systems.
+You may need to adjust system configuration to enable it.

 ## Custom Launch

-The custom launch method puts you in complete control of how debuggee process is created.
-This happens in these steps:
+The custom launch method allows user to fully specify how the debug session is initiated.
+The flow of custom launch is as follows:

-1. The `targetCreateCommands` sequence is executed.
-After this step a valid debug target is expected to exist.
+1. The `targetCreateCommands` command sequence is executed.
+It is expected that a debug target will have been created upon completion.
-2. The debugger inserts breakpoints.
+2. Debugger inserts source breakpoints.
-3. The `processCreateCommands` sequence is executed.
-After this step a valid debuggee process is expected to exist.
+3. The `processCreateCommands` command sequence is executed.
+This sequence is expected to create the debuggee process.
-4. The debugger reports current state of the debuggee to VSCode.
+4. Debugger reports current state of the debuggee process to VSCode and starts accepting user commands.

 |parameter          |type    |req |         |
 |-------------------|--------|:--:|---------|